sonroyaalmerol/m3u-stream-merger-proxy/README.md

 Access the generated M3U playlist at `http://<server ip>:8080/playlist.m3u`.

 ## Configuration

+> [!NOTE]
+> This configuration list only applies to the latest release version.
+> To see the README of a specific version, navigate to the specific tag of the desired version (e.g. [`0.10.0`](https://github.com/sonroyaalmerol/m3u-stream-merger-proxy/tree/0.10.0)).

 | ENV VAR                     | Description                                              | Default Value | Possible Values                                |
 |-----------------------------|----------------------------------------------------------|---------------|------------------------------------------------|